Functorial transfer between relative trace formulas in rank one: Structure and resolution of

 \subsection{Resolution in a neighborhood of the diagonal}

 We denote by $N^*_A B$ the conormal bundle in a smooth variety $B$ of a subvariety $A$.
-In particular, for $B=X\times X$, we will just be using the notation $N^*_A$ for $N^*_A B$; we denote by $N_A$ the normal bundle.
+In the case that $B=X\times X$, we will be using the shorthand notation $N^*_A$ for $N^*_A B$; we denote by $N_A$ the normal bundle.

 The fiber product $J\bullet T^*X$ carries a natural $\Gm$-action, induced from the action on $T^*X$ and on $J$.
 The quotient $\Gm\backslash (J\bullet T^*X_{\ne 0})$ will be denoted by the symbol of projectivization, $\P (J\bullet T^*X)$.
 We use analogous notation for all similar spaces with a $\Gm$-action.